-Initial ARD Meeting
+Initial ARD Committee Meeting

 District or Campus Assessment Personnel will notify Campus Special Education Personnel upon completion of the written initial FIE report.
-Campus Special Education Personnel will keep a schedule of completion dates to ensure that all initial ARD meetings are held within 30 calendar days of the completion of the initial FIE (or within the appropriate time frame for evaluations completed during the summer).
-District or Campus Assessment Personnel will ensure that the parent has been provided a copy of the student's initial FIE with enough time to allow the parent the opportunity to review the report prior to the ARD meeting.
-District or Campus Assessment Personnel will also, upon request of the parent, schedule a time to go over the initial FIE with the parent prior to the initial ARD meeting.
+Campus Special Education Personnel will keep a schedule of completion dates to ensure that all initial ARD Committee meetings are held within 30 calendar days of the completion of the initial FIE (or within the appropriate time frame for evaluations completed during the summer).
+District or Campus Assessment Personnel will ensure that the parent has been provided a copy of the student's initial FIE as soon as possible after completion of the report, but not later than five school days prior to the initial ARD Committee meeting.
+If written consent for the FIIE is received at least 35 but not less than 45 school days before the last instructional day of the school year, the District or Campus Assessment Personnel will provide a copy of the written FIIE report to the parent not later than June 30, unless student absences during the evaluation extend the due date of the FIIE.
+District or Campus Assessment Personnel will also, upon request of the parent, schedule a time to go over the initial FIE with the parent prior to the initial ARD Committee meeting.

-Campus Special Education Personnel will invite the parent to the initial ARD meeting and provide written notice to the parent at least 5 school days before the meeting-unless the parent has agreed to a shorter time frame.
+Campus Special Education Personnel will invite the parent to the initial ARD Committee meeting and provide written notice to the parent at least 5 school days before the meeting-unless the parent has agreed to a shorter time frame.
 If a parent is non-responsive to communication, after several attempts at communicating with the parent, Campus Special Education Personnel will send the parent notice of the scheduled ARD meeting, and the ARD Committee will convene without the parent within the required timeframe.
 See [PARENT PARTICIPATION].
+Campus Special Education Personnel will document all attempts to contact the parent.